1892 East Worcestershire by-election

-The 1892 East Worcestershire by-election was a parliamentary by-election held for the House of Commons constituency of East Worcestershire on 30 March 1892.
+The 1892 East Worcestershire by-election was a parliamentary by-election held for the UK House of Commons constituency of East Worcestershire on 30 March 1892.

 Vacancy

 The by-election was caused by the expulsion from Parliament of the sitting Liberal Unionist MP, George Hastings.
 Hastings had held the seat since 1880, first as a Liberal but after 1886 as a Liberal Unionist.
 In March 1892 he pleaded guilty at the Old Bailey to an indictment accusing him of misappropriating trust money in his charge.
 As a Trustee for property under the will of a Major John Brown, he had appropriated over £20,000 from the estate.
 This left the children of Major Brown a sum of around £7,000.
 In his summing up the judge, Mr Justice A L Smith, said that Hastings’ actions had left the four children of Major Brown “on the verge of want”.
 He then sentenced Hastings to a term of five years penal servitude.
 By a motion put to the House of Commons on 21 March 1892 by Arthur Balfour, in his role as Leader of the House it was agreed to expel Hastings from Parliament.